Zamiell/racing-plus/docs/bugs.md

 - The Great Gideon crawlspace is not be handled by the fast-travel feature.
 - Bob's Bladder produces green creep instead of blue.
 (Reported by PassionDrama)
 - The charges from killing enemies with 4.5 Volt will not prioritize the pocket active item.
 (Reported by Gamonymous)
-- In seeded races, it is possible to get The Fallen as a boss without having taken a Devil Deal.
-(Reported by Gamonymous)
 - Guppy's Eye will not work correctly when it needs to show a Red Chest that gives a Devil Room item.
 (Reported by Moucheron Quipet)
 - The effects of an Empress? card will be cut short if you enter a trapdoor.
 - If you touch the edge of a crawlspace, you can sometimes trigger the vanilla animation.
 If this happens, you might return to the starting room of the floor.
 This has to do with the vanilla game not reading the state of the crawlspace correctly.
 (Reported by KiraKeepKool)
 - Custom fortunes and custom Rules Card text no longer works as of vanilla patch 1.7.5 (due to localization).
+- In seeded races, it is possible to get The Fallen as a boss without having taken a Devil Deal.
+(Reported by Gamonymous)
+- In seeded races, the stats HUD will always show Devil Rooms, regardless of whether Devil Rooms or Angel Rooms are locked in to the seed.

 <br />